The following resources may be used to assist meeting planners meet the needs of participants with disabilities who need accommodations.

 Test and Remediate:

-Meeting planners should check out the meeting space and test all technology for compliance with the accessibility guidelines well in advance.
+Meeting planners should check out and test all technology for compliance with the accessibility guidelines well in advance.
 Remediation of those things that do not meet the guidelines should be made before the actual meeting time.

 The following is a link to finding ASL Interpreting services in Maine.
 For meetings in other areas, we suggest you search Google for ASL Interpreters for you state or region, or contact your state government agency that has oversight in this area.